History Norse Mythology

 Lucky Runes

-Lukkastafir is a rune for luck.
+Lukkastafir is another rune for luck.
 “Whosoever bears these staves on him will not meet with mishaps on sea and land.”
 Whether this means carrying a physical representation of the stave or drawing it on your skin is unclear.
-We know that the Vikings used tattoos.

 Lucky Runes